 “The one thing we have really emphasized since I started: We design our products based on innovation, which is driven by science.
 The science tells use that GMO soy is just as good as any other, and guess what, if you include all of the sustainability metrics around it, it’s dramatically better than any other protein out there.
 That’s where science guides us to be.”

-Of course, my involvement on the production side of food had me pressing Vangelov often about where biotech fits into the scientific approach of Soylent and whether it will be part of the company’s future.
+My involvement on the production side of food had me pressing Vangelov often about where biotech fits into the scientific approach of Soylent and whether it will be part of the company’s future.
 The answer was bigger than that, though.

-Soylent, which has about 20 employees, uses farmed soy that carries the Sustainably Grown US Soy mark, indicating that its soy is “grown by U.S. farmers who commit to practices such as conservation tillage, cover crops and responsible nutrient management,” while also helping to protect highly erodible soils and wetlands and involving family farms with responsible labor practices.
+Soylent, which has about 20 employees, uses farmed soy that carries the Sustainably Grown US Soy mark, indicating that its soy is “grown by U.S. farmers who commit to practices such as conservation tillage, cover crops, and responsible nutrient management,” while also helping to protect highly erodible soils and wetlands and involving family farms with responsible labor practices.
 Soylent uses GMO soy with this mark, though non-GMO soy is also eligible for this tag.

 Like so many people involved in modern agriculture and nutrition innovation, Soylent appears to be leaning into a multi-pronged approach to balance its needs for sustainability, quality, and volume.
 For farmers, biotech solutions are a key tool, but using a genetically engineered seed isn’t going to automatically make you a great farmer — being able to understand soil health, consider low- or no-till strategies, conserve water and fuel, and minimize inputs while still moving an operation forward are also key metrics.